 A while ago, I wanted to experiment with the KitchenAid KCG0702ER Burr Coffee Grinder, partly because of its unique design, but also because I genuinely want to know how well it performs.
 Here’s what I think about it:

 The KitchenAid Burr Grinder is visually stunning.
 The manufacturer created a sleek and streamlined exterior that mainly uses die-cast metal.
 They also made it more appealing by using glass hopper and a glass container (for the grinds).
 The machine weighs 12.1lbs (5.5kg) and measures 5.9 x 10 x 9.9’ (15 x 25.4 x 25.1cm), and a 7oz (198g) bean hopper.

-The KitchenAid grinder comes with 15 adjustable stepped settings, which makes it possible to brew anything from a very fine espresso grind to a coarse press pot coffee.
+The KitchenAid grinder comes with 15 step adjustable grind settings.
+With a wide variety of grind size, it’s possible to use to any brewing method, from a very fine espresso grind to a coarse press pot coffee.
 The machine also comes with a handheld scoop and burr cleaning brush, which makes your life a lot easier when you clean.

 Appearance aside, the machine is very durable and performs well.
 The coffee grinder produces pretty decent and consistent results across all grind range.
 It’ll be able to handle anything you throw at it, whether it’s an espresso, drip filter, or French press.
 At this price range, it’s an excellent choice for all coffee lovers, especially beginners who don’t want to spend too much but still want to impress.

 You can currently buy the KitchenAid KCG0702ER Burr Coffee Grinder on Amazon.
 The customer reviews there are positive; you can read more about it here.